box/developer.box.com/content/guides/applications/custom-apps/oauth2-setup.md

   - /docs/setting-up-an-oauth-app
 ---

-# Setup Custom App with OAuth 2.0
+# Setup with OAuth 2.0

-A Custom Web app can be set up to use client-side [OAuth 2.0][oauth2] authentication.
+A Custom App can be set up to use client-side [OAuth 2.0][oauth2] authentication.

 <CTA to='g://authentication/oauth2'>
   Learn how OAuth 2.0 authentication works